tttp/dxid/README.md

 ## License and credit

-We started with base64url, that made the ids a bit smaller but created a lot of swearwords, so we switched to base32 but instead of using [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648) we used an alphabet without any voyel to avoid generating swear words.
-Croford suggests to use a mod 37 for checksum, but:
+The first (unreleased) version of dxid used base64url, that made the ids a bit smaller (10 instead of 12 digits) but created a lot of words in the banned list, so we switched to base32, but instead of using [RFC 4648](https://datatracker.ietf.org/doc/html/rfc4648) we used an alphabet without any voyel.

-- luhn is better at catching permutations
-- it makes sense to use a prime number if the keys are not uniformly distributed, but it isn't our case, and it isn't a useful propery in the first place
+[Douglas Crockford used base 32 in a 2019 proposal](https://www.crockford.com/base32.html), with 4 changes that we think improved his work: we make it almost impossible that dxid is a english word (or any language), less chars/symbols (he uses 37 we use 32), a checksum that catches more permutations (luhn instead of modulo) and a less linear sequence of dxids.

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.